jakartaee/jws-api/CONTRIBUTING.md

 ## Project description

-Jakarta Web Services Metadata defines programming model for Web Services in Java, use of metadata, non-normative processing model for metadata annotated web service source file, runtime requirements for a container and annotations used for WSDL, binding and configuration.
+Jakarta Web Services Metadata defines a programming model for Web Services in Java, use of metadata, a non-normative processing model for metadata annotated web service source files, runtime requirements for a container, and annotations used for WSDL, binding, and configuration.

 * https://projects.eclipse.org/projects/ee4j.jaxws